Getting Started

 project = tb_pulumi.ThunderbirdPulumiProject()

-If you have followed the conventions outlined above, project is now an object with a key property, config, which gives you access to the config file’s data.
+If you have followed the conventions outlined above, project.config is now a dict representation of the YAML file.
 You can use this in the next step to feed parameters into resource declarations.

 Declare ThunderbirdComponentResources